 Scope note: This property associates an instance of E53 Place as the former or current location of an instance of E18 Physical Thing.

-In the case of E19 Physical Objects, the property does not allow any indication of the Time-Span during which the Physical Object was located at this Place, nor if this is the current location.
+In the case of instances of E19 Physical Object, the property does not allow any indication of the Time-Span during which the instance of E19 Physical Object was located at this instance of E53 Place, nor if this is the current location.

 In the case of immobile objects, the Place would normally correspond to the Place of creation.